Supova/Speaker-Recognition-System/README.md

 We observed that the smaller the quality factor, the smaller is the recognition rate.
 This is because Q factor is inversely proportional to the bandwidth of the band-reject filter.
 Due to the small Q factor and large bandwidth, we filter out some of the useful information in our signals, hence rendering our recognition system unable to correctly identify the speaker in question.

+## Conclusion
+From our implementation and results, we find that our speaker recognition system is fairly good.
+There is 100% accuracy against clean test data samples.
+However, our system does not tolerate a high level of noise, because the noise removal method used is not very efficient.
+Furthermore, the performance of the speaker recognition system is vulnerable changes in speaker characteristics.
+As we age, our voices vary throughout the years and sickness may also alter our voice characteristics.
+Another drawback of the system is that it will recognize a recorded playback of a speaker as a true identity match.
+This is a big security flaw if speaker recognition is used for access control.
+We realize that our system will need to be wary of these issues and needs to be more robust.
+We will continue to improve our system by taking this on as a personal project by using both MATLAB and Python.

 ## Acknowledgements:
 We would like to thank Professor Z. Ding and S. Zhang for their support and explanations for the project.
 We would also like to acknowledge the help received from our classmates.